matteocorti/check_ssl_cert/README.md

       --require-san                Require the presence of a Subject Alternative Name
                                    extension
-      --require-x-frame-options    Require the presence of the
-                                   X-Frame-Options HTTP header
+      --require-x-frame-options [path] Require the presence of the X-Frame-Options HTTP header
-   -S,--ssl version                Force SSL version (2,3)
+                                   'path' is the optional path to be used in the URL to check for the header -S,--ssl version                Force SSL version (2,3)
                                    (see: --ssl2 or --ssl3)
       --curl-user-agent string     User agent that curl shall use to obtain